malicktech/Spring-Demo/README.md

 ## Spring Test Repo

-Set of Sample app used for my experimental test of the features of the Spring Framework
+Set of Sample app I use for my experimental test of Spring features/technology Framework

 ## demo 5 |  Spring-boot-resource-handling